mitchnegus/pyleiades/README.md

 # *pyleiades*

-## Python Library for Energy Information Administration Data Examination and Exhibition
+## Python Library for EIA Data Examination & Exhibition

 ###### A tool for creating visuals from historical energy data (e.g. the EIA monthly energy review).